davalopar/shopping-list-app/README.md

 # Shopping list app

-Example app using the tech stack:

-Backend

-- Nexus
-- Prisma
+## Example app used to play around with:

+Frontend: Vue, Nuxt.js

-- GraphQL Apollo server
+Backend: Nexus, Prisma, GraphQL Apollo server

-Frontend

-- Vue
-- Nuxt.js
+## Run app locally

+Follow the READMEs in the directories - first the backend then the frontend.